 Do you enjoy driving?
 Would you like to become a friendly, reliable face within your community?
-Then read on to find out how you could train to become a Bus Driver.
+If so, then read on to find out how you could train to become a Bus Driver.

 Bus Drivers transport people to and from various different locations, taking popular routes and stopping regularly to allow passengers to get on and off the bus.
-Each Bus Driver takes full ownership of their bus, whilst making sure that passengers have a safe and comfortable experience, and get to their destination on time.
+Each Bus Driver takes full ownership of their bus whilst making sure that passengers have a safe, comfortable experience and get to their destination on time.

 Other responsibilities include:

 - taking payment from passengers or checking their passes.